LastPredator/mlopsactivity3/README.md

-# mlopsclassactivity3
-MLOps Class Activity: CI/CD Pipeline using GitHub Actions  This repository is part of the **MLOps course activity** on **Continuous Integration and Deployment (CI/CD)** for Machine Learning.
+# 🚀 MLOps Class Activity: CI/CD Pipeline using GitHub Actions

+This repository is part of the **MLOps course activity** on **Continuous Integration and Deployment (CI/CD)** for Machine Learning.
 The goal is to automate an ML workflow using **GitHub Actions** — from preprocessing to training, evaluation, and containerization.

+---

+## 🎯 Learning Objectives

+By the end of this activity, you will be able to:

+- Understand CI/CD concepts applied to ML projects
+- Automate data preprocessing, model training, and evaluation using GitHub Actions
+- Upload trained model artifacts automatically
+- (Optionally) Build and push Docker containers after successful training

+---

+## 🧩 Repository Structure

+mlops-ci-activity/
+│
+├── data/ # Optional: sample dataset (if used)
+│
+├── preprocess.py # Preprocessing script
+├── train.py # Model training script
+├── evaluate.py # Model evaluation script
+├── requirements.txt # Dependencies
+├── Dockerfile.train # Docker image for training
+├── Dockerfile.serve # Docker image for serving
+│
+└── .github/
+└── workflows/
+└── ci-pipeline.yml # GitHub Actions workflow definition